 Today, I want to share with you, probably, the most interesting conversation that we had up until today.
 Daniel May is a design professional, who’s been working with such companies like Sony and BMG, and it’s possible, that some of his works you can find in your music collection on the CD covers.

-Behavioral psychology is one of Daniel’s secret to success, that he shared with us during the interview.
+Behavioral psychology is one of Daniel’s secrets to success, that he shared with us during the interview.

 Andrew: Could you please tell us some words about you and your experience?

-Andrew: Is there something special for you among you works?
+Andrew: Is there something special for you among your works?

 Andrew: You had lots of jobs, worked in a lot of spheres.
 What is the percentage of time you had to work creatively?
 Not talking about processing processes but creatively.

-Andrew: Can you describe in general the whole process, starting with new potential client appearance?
+Andrew: Can you describe in general the whole process, starting with a new potential client appearance?